boldflight/BibleConverter/test_EPUB/output/isa.md

 [2] Hezekiah welcomed them and showed them his storehouse with its silver, gold, spices, and high-quality olive oil, as well as his whole armory and everything in his treasuries.
 Hezekiah showed them everything in his palace and in his whole kingdom.
 [3] Isaiah the prophet visited King Hezekiah and asked him, “What did these men say?
 Where do they come from?”
 Hezekiah replied, “They come from the distant land of Babylon.”
 [4] Isaiah asked, “What have they seen in your palace?”
 Hezekiah replied, “They have seen everything in my palace.
 I showed them everything in my treasuries.”
-[5] Isaiah said to Hezekiah, “Listen to the message of the Lord of Heaven’s Armies:
+[5] Isaiah said to Hezekiah, “Listen to the message of the **Lord** of Heaven’s Armies:
-[6] ‘Look, a time is coming when everything in your palace and the things your ancestors have accumulated to this day will be carried away to Babylon; nothing will be left,’ says the Lord.
+[6] ‘Look, a time is coming when everything in your palace and the things your ancestors have accumulated to this day will be carried away to Babylon; nothing will be left,’ says the **Lord**.
 [7] ‘Some of your very own descendants whom you father will be taken away and will be made eunuchs in the palace of the king of Babylon.’”
-[8] Hezekiah said to Isaiah, “The Lord’s message that you have announced is appropriate.”
+[8] Hezekiah said to Isaiah, “The **Lord**’s message that you have announced is appropriate.”
 Then he thought, “For there will be peace and stability during my lifetime.”

 ## Chapter 40